Naoufal-Charafat/Naoufal-Charafat/README.md

 ---

 ## ✨ My most notable phrases:
-*"Failure is an option.
+👩‍💻*"Failure is an option.
 If things are not failing, you are not innovating enough"*

-*"Turning ideas into real-world code with creativity and precision"*
+👩‍💻*"Turning ideas into real-world code with creativity and precision"*

-*"Passionate about protecting systems and staying ahead of threats"*
+👩‍💻*"Passionate about protecting systems and staying ahead of threats"*

 ---